pamone74/Cube3D/README.md

 	10000000000001
 	11111111111111
   ```
-### Explanantion of the map metadata
+### Explanation of the Map Metadata
-- ➡️ NO this is the path for the texture of North wall.
-So you gonna need to have your texture in `.xpm` format .
-The `path_to` should be the path where you texture is located.
-For example if you have dir `img` and you have stored your textures for NORTH Wall, you can then replace `path_to` with the exact file path.
+- ➡️ `NO`: This specifies the texture path for the North wall.
+The texture should be in `.xpm` format.
+Replace `path_to` with the actual path where your texture is located.
+For example, if you have a directory named `img` and have stored your textures for the North wall there, replace `path_to` with the exact file path.
-- ➡️ Same applies for `SO South Wall`, `EA East Wall` and `WE West Wall`
+- ➡️ Similarly, `SO` is for the South wall, `EA` is for the East wall, and `WE` is for the West wall.
+- ➡️ `F` specifies the color of the floor, and `C` specifies the color of the ceiling.
+- ➡️ The `1` represents a wall, and `0` represents empty space.
+Characters `N`, `W`, `E`, and `S` on the map indicate the player's position and initial facing direction.
+For example, if the character `N` is used, when the game starts, the player will face the North wall, meaning the player's Field of View (FOV) is towards the North wall.
+The same logic applies to the other characters.

 #### Drawing Our 2D Map on the GUI or window
 This step might seem redundant, but it is crucial for grasping what we are doing here and, more importantly, for understanding ray casting.
 As I couldn't find a straightforward method to draw lines using the MiniLibX library, I implemented Bresenham's line drawing algorithm to render the 2D map.
 I won't go into detail about the algorithm here, but you can learn more about it from this (https://www.geeksforgeeks.org/bresenhams-line-generation-algorithm/).